 If we need to trigger the Order Confirmation automation only for those customers that place the first order and use that condition as an Audience filter or as a Split condition, the customer may not trigger the flow, as he won't enter this Segment right away.
 The solution is simple; you need to add a short delay of 1-2 minutes before the Split block.

-Example: send different Order Confirmation email to the customers that place the first order in your store.
+Example: send a different Order Confirmation email to the customers that place their first order in your store.

 To solve this problem without any delays, we will use the opposite rule in the Segment settings.

-When the automation is triggered, the customer placing his first order won't be added to the Segment and will go to No branch while the repetitive customer will satisfy this condition and go to Yes branch.
+When the automation is triggered, customers placing their first order won't be added to the Segment and will go to No branch while the repetitive customer will satisfy this condition and go to Yes branch.

 If I change the links in the message after selecting it in the Split block settings, will it adjust automatically?
 No, it won't.
 If you are choosing the link from the predefined links menu, make sure you enter the same link to the Split block settings.